Amsoil vs Petroleum Oil

 - AMSOIL’s extremely high detergency means that it is capable of reducing and/or eliminating the above problems.

-- AMSOIL has a very high seal compatiblilty.
+- AMSOIL has very high seal compatibility.
 Petroleum oil shrinks cork gaskets and requires a “swelling agent” additive to prevent this or limit its effect.

-- AMSOIL has the ability to restore petroleum-oil-hardened neopreme and rubber seals to their original resiliency.
+- AMSOIL has the ability to restore petroleum-oil-hardened neoprene and rubber seals to their original resiliency.